symbol/symbol-docs/source/guides/network/running-a-test-net-node.rst

 * `docker`_
 * `docker-compose`_

-.. note:: The release images target more modern x86 architectures.
+.. note:: The release images target modern x86 architectures.
 It has been reported that errors are experienced on some older machines provided.
 If you run into any related issues, please report in the `slack group (#help) <https://join.slack.com/t/nem2/shared_invite/enQtMzY4MDc2NTg0ODgyLWZmZWRiMjViYTVhZjEzOTA0MzUyMTA1NTA5OWQ0MWUzNTA4NjM5OTJhOGViOTBhNjkxYWVhMWRiZDRkOTE0YmU>`_.

 ************
 Installation